ACRMGroup/papa/README.md

 Output is a line containing the packing angle.

-## NOTE!
+## Installation

-This program relies on having SNNS installed.
-By default, it is assumed that the `batchman` program is available in the path.
-A path can be specified near the top of the papa.pl script,
+This program no longer needs SNNS to be installed.

+Build the software by typing

+        make

+Install the software by typing

+        ./install.sh

+By default, it will be installed in $HOME/scripts - you can install elsewhere by typing (for example)

+        ./install.sh /usr/local/bin